mmmaction/performance/README.md

 ## Monitoring and Testing

 Even though its the last chapter of this blog, its probably the most important aspect.
 You should not apply things blindly but rather continuously test your performance and montior your key metrics.
-Especially the initially mentioned NFR requirements, we wanted to test and be sure our service can fullfill it.
+Especially the initially mentioned NFR requirements, we wanted to test and be sure our service can fulfill it.

 ### Load Testing